 - AC5 – The safest choice for all domestic and commercial settings

-Thus it is important to check out the AC rating before you install laminate flooring, or you may well end up disappointed with its wear characteristics.
+Thus, it is important to check out the AC rating before installing laminate flooring, or you may well end up disappointed with its wear characteristics.
 We give it 8 out of 10 for hardness.

 ECO-FRIENDLESS / DAMAGE TO THE ENVIRONMENT

-Nowadays most people are at least to some extent concerned about the environment.
+Nowadays, most people are, to some extent, concerned about the environment.
 There is now more than enough evidence that damaging the environment can have catastrophic consequences to our planet’s climate.
-Storms, hurricanes, flooding, heatwaves, devastating forest fires, and now record life-threatening cold snaps are all the direct result of the environmental choices we make.
+Storms, hurricanes, flooding, heatwaves, devastating forest fires, and record life-threatening cold snaps are all the direct results of the environmental choices we make.

 There is, however, no doubt that one of the most beneficial choices we can make is to use bamboo flooring.
-Bamboo, a grass, grows prolifically reaching maturity for harvest in just five years.
-After harvesting, the plant naturally regenerates, so we can come along five years later and re-harvest it.
-We don’t need to use environmentally damaging pesticides; it doesn’t erode the soil; it doesn’t even use much water.
+Bamboo, a grass, grows prolifically, reaching maturity for harvest in just five years.
+After harvesting, the plant naturally regenerates to come along five years later and pre-harvest it.
+There are many advantages to choosing bamboo flooring.
+We don’t need to use environmentally damaging pesticides, it doesn’t erode the soil, and it doesn’t even use much water.
 Its environmental credentials are impeccable.
 For eco-friendliness, we give it 10 out of 10.

 Unfortunately, we can’t say the same about laminate flooring.
-It is nowhere near as eco-friendly as bamboo, though it does have some positive environmental aspects.
-The bulk of laminate flooring is made from wood fibers derived mainly from recycled wood fiber and chips; which means that no new trees are used in the process.
+It is not nearly as eco-friendly as bamboo, though it does have some positive environmental aspects.
+The bulk of laminate flooring is made from wood fibers derived mainly from recycled wood fiber and chips, which means that no new trees are used in the process.
 We can also recycle laminate floors.
-However, there are some aspects of laminate flooring that not environmentally friendly.
-For instance, melamine resin is used in its manufacture, and melamine resin is made from formaldehyde, a toxic, carcinogenic chemical.
-For eco-friendliness laminate flooring scores 6 out of 10.
+However, there are some aspects of laminate flooring that are not environmentally friendly.
+For instance, melamine resin is used in its manufacturing, and melamine resin is made from formaldehyde, a toxic, carcinogenic chemical.
+For eco-friendliness, laminate flooring scores 6 out of 10.

-There is nothing quite like to sound of a bamboo forest; check out the video below.
+There is nothing quite like the sound of a bamboo forest; check out the video below.

 INDOOR AIR QUALITY, OFF-GASSING, & FORMALDEHYDE EMISSIONS

-We recommend that you read what the US Protection Agency says about indoor air quality.
-Be warned though; you might be a little shocked about what they have to say.
-Fortunately, they provide some excellent guidance on what we can do to improve the quality of air in our homes.
+We recommend you read what the US Protection Agency says about indoor air quality.
+Be warned, though; you might be a little shocked about what they have to say.
+Fortunately, they provide some excellent guidance on what we can do to improve air quality in our homes.
 The main culprit is VOC or Volatile Organic Compounds.
-Produced by off-gassing from a wide range of home products, it is important that we do our best to minimize them.
+Produced by off-gassing from a wide range of home products, we must do our best to minimize them.

-Bamboo flooring is one of the best choices we can make for reducing VOC’s in our homes.
+Bamboo flooring is one of the best choices we can make for reducing VOCs in our homes.
 It is an entirely natural product that produces virtually no contaminants.
-It isn’t 100% VOC free; it does produce a tiny amount from the adhesives used in its manufacture, but it is far better than many alternative products and passes all official criteria.
-For indoor air quality, it gets 9 out of 10,
+Bamboo floors aren’t 100% VOC free; they produce a tiny amount from the adhesives used in their manufacture, but it is far better than many alternative products and passes all of the most strict indoor air standards.
+For indoor air quality, it gets 9 out of 10.

-Laminate flooring has acquired a bad reputation for VOC emissions due to materials such as formaldehyde used in its manufacture.
+Laminate flooring has acquired a bad reputation for VOC emissions due to materials such as formaldehyde used in its manufacturing.
 Some laminate floors still do emit quantities of VOCs.
-However, if you shop around you will find laminate flooring that boasts meager quantities of VOC emissions.
-We advise that you look at the CARB 2 compliance which sets the limits for formaldehyde emissions.
+However, if you shop around, you will find laminate flooring that boasts meager quantities of VOC emissions.
+We advise that you look at the CARB 2 compliance, which sets the limits for formaldehyde emissions.
 CARB stands for California Air Resources Board, and while this doesn’t apply across the US, progressively more states are adopting it, and it does make good sense.

-If you intend to use laminate flooring, we advise you look at its CARB2 compliance rating.
-Overall we give laminate flooring 6 out of 10 for indoor air quality.
+If you intend to use laminate flooring, we advise you to look at its CARB2 compliance rating.
+Overall, we give laminate flooring 6 out of 10 for indoor air quality.

 COMFORT FOR WALKING / WARM UNDERFOOT

 Getting out of bed on a cold and frosty morning isn’t always a lot of fun, especially when the first thing your feet encounter is a cold floor.
-While rugs and carpets are the warmest options, bamboo flooring is also a close second and very much better than tile, polished concrete or all those other toe-freezing alternatives.
-Bamboo flooring is naturally insulating so it will never feel really cold.
-Walking barefoot on bamboo also feels really cool, not cold cool, just cool as in good.
-You can always use a bedside rug for a little extra warmth.
+While rugs and carpets are the warmest options, bamboo flooring is also a close second and very much better than tile, polished concrete, or all those other toe-freezing alternatives.
+Bamboo flooring is naturally insulating, so it will never feel freezing.
+Walking barefoot on bamboo also feels really cool (not cold cool, just cool as in good), and you can always use a bedside rug for a little extra warmth.
 For comfort for walking, we give bamboo flooring 9 out of 10.

-While being far from waterproof, bamboo flooring can tolerate water spills for up to 20 hours without suffering ill-effects.
-It is considerably less susceptible to water damage than hardwood floors as it doesn’t absorb water into its grain.
-For instance, many people safely install bamboo floors in their kitchens, but it is not advisable to install them in places subject to frequent wetness such as shower rooms.
+While most bamboo floors aren’t 100% waterproof, rigid core bamboo flooring (with spc core) comes very close, and strand bamboo floors are also very water-resistant.
+Bamboo flooring can tolerate water spills for up to 30 hours without suffering ill-effects.
+It is considerably less susceptible to water damage than traditional woods which is why many homeowners choose to use bamboo flooring throughout their homes including in their kitchens, but it is not advisable to install them in places subject to frequent wetness, such as full baths with bathtubs where the bath water may leak over the side and get under the planks.
 As long as you take reasonable care, you won’t encounter any problems.
 We rate bamboo flooring’s water resistance as 8 out of 10.

-Laminate flooring is made out of fibreboard, paper, and a protective coating.
-While the protective coating itself is water resistant, the bulk of the flooring isn’t.
-If you spill water onto a laminate floor, it will penetrate the gaps between the planks and cause the fibreboard to swell.
-Fibreboard acts like a sponge, soaking up the water and expanding in size.
+Laminate flooring is made out of fiberboard, paper, and a protective coating.
+While the protective coating itself is water-resistant, the bulk of the flooring isn’t.
+If you spill water onto a laminate floor, it will penetrate the gaps between the planks and cause the fiberboard to swell.
+Fiberboard acts like a sponge, soaking up the water and expanding in size.
 This causes severe damage, and the only cure is to replace the damaged floor.
-However, it is possible to find so-called waterproof laminate flooring.
-This uses a waterproof coating to protect the grooves and underlying fibreboard, but although it is more water resistant than standard laminate, we suggest you read some reviews before committing to buy.
+However, it is possible to find laminate flooring with claims of being waterproof.
+This product uses a waterproof coating to protect the grooves and underlying fiberboard.
+Still, even though it is more water-resistant than standard laminate, we suggest you read some reviews before committing to buy.
 For water resistance, laminate flooring scores 3 out of 10.

 PRICING & AVAILABILITY

-As bamboo is such a sustainable material and readily available; bamboo flooring costs very much less than hardwood.
-With bamboo compared to hardwood you get a significant price advantage while enjoying all the benefits of hardwood and more.
+Since bamboo grows so fast and is readily available, it costs much less than traditional wood floors in the same dimensions (wide planks and long lengths).
+Comparing bamboo flooring to hardwood, you get a significant price advantage while enjoying all the hardwood benefits and more.
 For pricing, we give it 9 out of 10.

 Laminate flooring is the budget option.
 Costing even less than bamboo, it’s a great solution for people on a tight budget.
-As one of the cheapest of all flooring options, laminate deserves your consideration.
+As one of the most affordable of all flooring options, laminate deserves your consideration.
 For pricing, we give it 10 out of 10.